gabriel-mercier/LSTM-Federated-Learning/README.md

 ## Overview

 This project focuses on developing an LSTM model for time series prediction of soil humidity, leveraging a Hierarchical Federated Learning (HFL) framework.
 The goal is to predict future soil conditions for more effective agricultural decision-making.

+This project is part of the paper **Resilient RuralAI using Hierarchical Federated Learning to Forecast Soil Water Levels** : https://ieeexplore.ieee.org/document/11079051

 ## Data